 Each of the lab areas houses and maintains equipment for use by classes and students, in conjunction with studio projects.
 Area Lab Supervisors will distribute and/or post policies-including training and fees-for use of equipment, equipment available for check-out, as well as policies and permission for use of spaces.
-Non-compliance with UCLA, Department of Art, or area rules, policies, and codes of conduct will result in disciplinary action and may impact your grade.
+Non-compliance with UCLA, Department of Art, or area rules, policies, and codes of conduct may result in disciplinary action.